KSheokand/task-manager-fullstack/README.md

 ---

 # Task Management System

 ## Overview

-The Task Management System is a full-stack web application designed to help individuals and small teams efficiently organize, track, and manage their daily tasks.
-The platform provides a secure authentication system and a clean, intuitive interface for managing personal and team-based tasks.
+The Task Management System is a full-stack web application built to help individuals and small teams organize, track, and manage their daily work efficiently.
+The platform offers secure authentication and an intuitive interface for handling both personal and collaborative tasks.

-Users can create, update, prioritize, and track tasks with due dates and status indicators, while gaining insights through a dashboard that visualizes task progress and productivity trends.
-The application emphasizes usability, scalability, and real-world workflow management.
+Users can create, update, prioritize, and monitor tasks using clear status indicators and due dates.
+A dedicated dashboard provides meaningful insights into task progress and productivity trends.
+The application is designed with simplicity, scalability, and real-world usability in mind.

 ---